feilipu/yaz180/implementation_notes.md

 I've added the `_f_expand()` function into the FATFs implementation, as this will allow the YABIOS command line to create a correctly sized CP/M drive, which can then be added / or exchanged for other drives simply by renaming it.
 Formatting and other CP/M "disk" management will be done from within CP/M, using the YABIOS tools.

 I've added an `EXIT` function into the CP/M CCP.
 This is to allow the CP/M system to terminate and return to yabios in `BANK_0` successfully.
-CP/M can be reinitialised, simply with the `initb x 0` command.
+CP/M can be reinitialised, simply with the `initb n` command.

 ## CP/M TOOLS Usage